ZivTalyas/zivtalyas/README.md

 ## Current work and learning

-- 🔭 I’m currently working on: [huggingface-secure-proxy](https://github.com/ZivTalyas/huggingface-secure-proxy)
+- 🔭 I’m currently working on: [safe-input-proxy](https://github.com/ZivTalyas/safe-input-proxy)
-  A cloud-based security gateway service that acts as a secure proxy for Hugging Face models, providing input validation, content filtering, and security analysis before forwarding requests to Hugging Face APIs.
+  A cloud-based security gateway that acts as a secure proxy for APIs and services by providing comprehensive input validation, content filtering, and security analysis.
+It ensures that all incoming data from any source is inspected and sanitized before reaching downstream applications or APIs.

 - 🌱 I’m currently learning:
   Building full-scale applications and services, with a focus on scalability, security, and real-world deployment.